deeprajsinghsisodiya/Riverpod-Tips-Tricks./README.md

 ---

+RandalSchwartz - public notifier mutators should not return anything but void or Future<void> and update state directly.

+remirousselet  - I disagree.
+It's fine to return the new state for instance

+---

 #### Q Hi, how to watch a notifier from another notifier?
 For example, I have 2 notifiers: Counter1 and Counter2, I want to watch the Counter2's state inside the Counter1 and update the velocity variable.
 I can't just ref.watch the Counter2 because it'll reset the Counter1 back to 0.
 I've found the solution: read and listen (this is like watch but doesn't rebuild the notifier), but is there any better way?